 A mutual fund is an investment platform where various investors pool their money together to achieve a common investment goal.
 There is a fund manager for each mutual fund who then utilises all this money to invest in equities.
-As the name suggests, the profit and loss earned in mutual fund investment are shared by all the investors involved.
-The higher the percentage invested, the higher the profit and vice versa.
+As the name suggests, the profit and loss earned in mutual fund investments are shared by all the investors involved.
+The higher the percentage invested, the higher the profit, and vice versa.

 Now, let's focus on what an equity fund is!

 Equity fund investment means investing in the stocks of a company.
 In layman's terms, an equity fund is a type of mutual fund.
 It is a bit risky as compared to mutual fund investments.
 Equity funds are also referred to as stock funds because they principally deal in stocks.
 If you are looking for a long-term wealth creation investment plan, investing in equity funds can be your ideal choice.

 Equity funds require your utmost patience.
 In the short term, the returns on equity investment may suffer turbulence, which is when you must be patient.
 Withdrawing money during lows can only bring you loss.
 Keeping your money invested for at least 4-5 years is when you’ll start reaping the benefits.
 But before you start investing, it is essential that you also understand the various types of equity investments.